All people will fear;

 and ponder what he has done. — Psalm 64:9

 A prominent rabbi was once asked by his students how one can improve their faith in God.
 The rabbi’s suggestion was to study those parts of the Bible that dealt with faith.
-By studying these stories of faithfulness and meditating upon them, our own faith is strengthened.
+As the rabbi wisely pointed out through studying the stories of faithfulness and meditating upon them, our own faith is strengthened.
 Indeed, faith inspires faith.

 According to the Jewish sages, Psalm 64 is a prophecy about one such story of faith.
 The psalm refers to the time when Daniel, who according to Jewish tradition was a direct descendant of King David, was thrown into the lions’ den.